harlequin-tech/rf24HQ/README.txt

 The rf24 class implements the basic radio access for configuration, status, sending and receiving packets.

-The RFStream class implements a full Stream class on using an rf24 instance.
+The RFStream class implements a full Stream class using an rf24 instance.

 Example code to setup and use the hardware serial interface: